defzhangaa/deeplandslideDS/README.md

 # deeplandslideDS
-This is the source codebase for A Deep Evidence-theoretic Remote Sensing Landslide Image Classification Framework with A New Belief Divergence, Multi-scale Visual Saliency and An Improved Three-branched Fusion Model.
+This is the source codebase for: A Deep Evidence-theoretic Remote Sensing Landslide Image Classification Frame with a New Belief Divergence, Multi-scale Visual Saliency and an Improved Three-branched Fusion Model.

 **IMPORTANT**: The experiments of this paper can be repeated on your platform with the following steps: